Support

 If you’re building a standalone Notecard tracker, you’ll need the following:

-• The Notecard CLI for configuring the Notecard.
+• The Notecard CLI or the provided In-Browser Terminal for configuring the Notecard.

-If you’re building a host-driven tracker, you’ll need the following:
+If you're building a host-controlled tracker, you'll need the following:

 • A microcontroller or single-board computer for communicating with the Notecard.
-The code samples in this guide target the ESP32 Feather running Arduino code, but can easily be adapted for your board of choice.
+The code samples in this guide target the Feather-compatible Swan running Arduino code, but can easily be adapted for your board of choice.

 Tracker Configuration Requests